Opportunities for Funding

 BC Legacy Grants

 W. Seavey Joyce, S.J.
 Service and Citizenship Grant

 The W. Seavey Joyce, S.J.
 Award is available to Boston College seniors who have been accepted into a post-graduate service program but may have financial concerns around full-time service.
 The awards will be between $1,000 to $1,500.
 Students who are selected will be asked to submit three reports about their experience during their year of service.

 Fr.
 William C. McInnes, S.J., established this award in 2010 to commemorate the inspirational leadership and civic involvement of former Boston College president and former Dean of the Carroll School of Management, W. Seavey Joyce, S.J.
 With the generous support of alumni and friends, this award continues to honor Fr.
 Joyce’s passion for service by providing financial support to recent alumni who share his commitments.

 Requirements to apply: Open to undergraduate students in their senior year.
-Service placement must be full-time with a domestic, faith-based organization.
+Service placement must be with a full-time faith-based organization.